rohitkanrar/changeAUC/README.md

 ```

 ## Acknowledgements
 We thank the authors of [Chakraborty, Zhang 2021+](https://arxiv.org/abs/2105.08976) for sharing the R code implementation of their proposed method.
+We also thank the [Information Technology Services (ITS)](https://www.it.iastate.edu/) at Iowa State for providing free access to High Performance Computing (HPC) cluster `Pronto.'